InfoTech/css/README.md

 ### Variables

-Prefer dash-cased variable names (e.g. `$my-variable`) over camelCased or snake_cased variable names.
-It is acceptable to prefix variable names that are intended to be used only within the same file with an underscore (e.g. `$_my-variable`).
+* Prefer dash-cased variable names (e.g. `$my-variable`) over camelCased or snake_cased variable names.
+* Variables should be listed at the top of the file

 ### Mixins

 Mixins should be used to DRY up your code, add clarity, or abstract complexity--in much the same way as well-named functions.
-Mixins that accept no arguments can be useful for this, but note that if you are not compressing your payload (e.g. gzip), this may contribute to unnecessary code duplication in the resulting styles.
+They should be listed after variables within a Sass file.
+Each project has a standard set of mixins, which can be referenced below.

+_Coming soon:_
+* infotech.com mixins
+* DDR mixins
+* Software reviews mixins

 ### Extend directive